AmauriC/tarteaucitron.js/README.md

     "mandatory": true, /* Show a message about mandatory cookies */ "mandatoryCta": true, /* Show the disabled accept button when mandatory on */

-    // "customCloserId": "" /* Optional a11y: Custom element ID used to open the panel */
+    // "customCloserId": "", /* Optional a11y: Custom element ID used to open the panel */

-});
+    "googleConsentMode": false /* Enable Google Consent Mode v2 for Google ads and GA4 */ });
 </script>
 ```